Lighthit/Discord_Bot/AI/skill/tools-routing.md

 ### tools 6 : fileVaultTool

+⚠️ MANDATORY — Upload every attached file first

+Whenever the current user message contains one or more attached files, you MUST call `fileVaultTool(action="upload")` before performing any other operation on those files.

+This rule applies whenever the current message contains one or more attached files.

+- If the user only wants to save the file:
+  → upload only.

+- If the user wants to read, summarize, OCR, analyze, or otherwise inspect the
+  file:
+  → upload first, then perform the requested action(s).

+This rule takes precedence over all other file-handling rules below.

 Use when `input_cmd` is about **managing files stored in the user's file vault** — uploading, saving, reading, listing, searching, updating metadata, renaming, moving, or deleting files such as PDFs, images, tickets, receipts, passports, invoices, contracts, Word/Excel documents, ZIP files, and other user documents.

 The **file vault stores actual files**, while `memoryVaultTool` stores Markdown notes and knowledge.

 ---

-**⚠️ IMPORTANT — do not attempt text extraction / OCR just to "store" a file:**
+**⚠️ MANDATORY — do not attempt text extraction / OCR just to "store" a file:**

 The rule above ("attachment presence ≠ command to read") also covers any attempt to extract, parse, or read the file's content as a side-effect of an upload — not just explicit calls to